scale-it/algo-builder/README.md

         cd my_new_project
         yarn init

-1. Install algob in the project and initialize the workspace.
+1. Install algob in the project (unless you already installed it globally) and initialize the workspace.

         yarn add algob
         yarn run algob init .